loomster321/workflow-father/ShotSegmentation.md

 ## Error Handling

 - If Scene Blueprint has missing or invalid data for a scene, create generic shot divisions with LOW_CONFIDENCE flag
-- If expected_duration is missing, calculate based on narration length and scene complexity
 - If scene_description is ambiguous, create shots that focus on clear elements
 - Log all shot planning challenges for review
 - If unable to determine appropriate roll_type, default to A-roll for narrative clarity